-Bali Villa Rental Seasons: Month-by-Month Occupancy Guide for Investors (2026)
+Bali Villa Rental Seasons: High & Low Season Monthly Occupancy Rates (2026)

 Bali has two peak rental windows, both driven by international holiday patterns.
 The summer peak (July–August) is the stronger of the two.
 European and Australian school holidays converge, producing 8–10 weeks of sustained demand.
 Occupancy on well-listed villas in Canggu and Seminyak reaches 88–95% through this window, with properties routinely booked six weeks in advance.